320 E 43rd St

 Dynishal Gross, Commissioner, New York City Small Business Services

-Jennifer Jones Austin, Chief Executive Officer and Executive Director, Federation of Protestant Welfare Agencies
+Jennifer Jones Austin, CEO and Executive Director, Federation of Protestant Welfare Agencies

 Rebecca Karp, Principal and CEO, Karp Strategies